MarkJPC/MarkJPC/README.md

 - 🌱 I’m currently learning **Power Automate, Agno, OpenAI API**

-- 👨‍💻 All of my projects are available at [https://markjpc-portfolio.vercel.app/](https://markjpc-portfolio.vercel.app/)
+- 👨‍💻 All of my projects are available at [https://markjpc-portfolio.vercel.app/](https://markjpc-portfolio.vercel.app/) (IN PROGRESS)

 - 💬 Ask me about **my University and Work experience**